Suffolk’s Natural Environment

 Efficient, effective management of the county’s transport infrastructure is one of our key responsibilities.
 The availability of a safe, serviceable transport network is essential to allow ready access to the county’s towns and villages, as well as providing smooth passage through the county for business, tourism and for residents.

+Suffolk County Council and KierMG are working together as Suffolk Highways to maintain and manage our highways network.
 The highways section on this website sets out our responsibilities to manage and maintain public highways in Suffolk and how to report any problems.
+Follow us on Twitter @suff_highways for the latest on salting and gritting across the county.

 The Suffolk's Public Rights of Way website contains information for rights of way users and land managers where you can find out more about the different types of rights of way and access, and what your rights and responsibilities are when using or managing them.
 You will also find all the information on the definitive map of Suffolk.